daleghent/phd2-wiki/BuildingPHD2OnWindows.md

 Both are free but will require you to register with Microsoft after about a month.

-3. Download and install Visual Leak Detector (VLD) Version 2.3.0 from
+3. (Optional) Download and install Visual Leak Detector (VLD) Version 2.3.0 from

 > https://vld.codeplex.com/